MechanicOfTheSequence/nosedocs-new/noseblog.md

 [1]: it may also create a new type of belief-based religion with people blessing "RNGesus" for a beneficial outcome.
 I mean it's practically the same as offering sacrifices to a god for good fortune, right?

 [2]: for some reason, I thought it was an 8 game streak.
 I got the reaction that data was wrong, so I looked up the achivement, because I remembered I had an achivement. turns out it was 11 games streak.. wow.
-I honestly didn't know I did that well.. sweet :)
+I honestly didn't know I did that well.. sweet :) EDIT: ok, I guess that was a few months ago. so maybe it wasn't 8.
+I don't remember (or care) how many it was.. just, it was a winning streak of enough proportion that it felt like measures needed to be taken to ensure I wasn't too lucky.

 ### 2021-04-29 00:34 - bless RNG